mslaugh/Property-Inspection-Code-Sample/README.md

 After you have performed the configuration steps described above, provision the Site Collection and content.

 In Visual Studio, **press F5** to run the project.

-Ignore any errors which appear, they are due to the fact the Site Collection has not been provisioned yet.
+If the project will not build **right click the PropertyManagerMyApp project** and select **Manage Nuget Packages**.
+Click the **Updates tab** and select **nuget.org**.
+Click **Update All**.

 **When you are prompted to log in you must use your O365 admin account.**  This allows you to grant consent to the Azure Active Directory application so the demo users will be able to use it.
 When prompted, click the **Accept** button.

 ![](https://raw.githubusercontent.com/OfficeDev/Property-Inspection-Code-Sample/master/Documents/grant consent.jpg)

+After you successfully build and run the project and login, ignore the errors you see in the web browser.
+The errors occur because the Site Collection has not been provisioned yet.

 In your web browser, navigate to **http://localhost:41322/O365SiteProvisioning** to invoke the O365SiteProvisioning controller and create the Site Collection and information architecture.

 When the process completes you will see this screen: